 Benefits & Features

 Our standard sizes and designs make selection easy and efficient.
 All standard parts are babbitt-lined, steel-backed and manufactured to ISO standards.
 Our standard babbitt material is ASTM: B23 Grade 2, but many other grades and types are available.
 Thrust capacity up to 1.7 MPa times the active thrust area can be provided on KN thick wall bearings or by separate thrust washers.
 For higher loads and faster sliding speeds, tilting pad bearings should be considered.
-For the most part, these plain journal bearings are perfect for lower speed, moderate load applications and provide a reliable alternative to more expensive bearing styles.
+For the most part, these plain flat land bearings are perfect for lower speed, moderate load applications and provide a reliable alternative to more expensive bearing styles.
 Polymer linings are available to extend performance limits, to operate with non-oil lubricants such as water, or to be used in harsh environments.

 These bearings require a continuous supply of high quality lubricating oil.
 For most applications, we recommend ISO VG 32, 46 or 68 (without EP additives) supplied at 45°C to 55°C and filtered to 25 microns or better.
 The oil both lubricates and removes the heat that is generated within the oil film.
 The oil flow rate for plain bearings is a function of speed, load, clearance, and viscosity.